Developer Guide

 Step 2.
 The user executes the command “add n/[NAME]” to add a new person with no contact details.

-function of AddCommandParser will parse the input and set the optional arguments as empty strings, before
+Step 3.
+The parse function of AddCommandParser will parse the input and set the optional arguments as empty strings, before

-instantiating a new Person
+instantiating a new Person object.

 Step 4.
-The command communicates with the Model
+The command communicates with the Model to add the person to the existing AddressBook.

 Step 5.
-The result of the command execution is encapsulated as a CommandResult
+The result of the command execution is encapsulated as a CommandResult object which is returned back from Logic.

 The following sequence diagram shows how the AddCommand function works: